In this article

 GoldieBlox creates toys for girls.
 Why does that matter?
 Because these aren’t just ordinary toys—they’re really engineering tools.

 Created by CEO Debbie Sterling, she was motivated by how few women there were in her Mechanical Engineering/Product Design program at Stanford.
 She became obsessed with the notion of "disrupting the pink aisle" with a toy that would introduce girls to the joy of engineering at a young age.

-GoldieBlox successfully raised $150,000 in just 4 days, illustrating the successful pull off her vision.
+GoldieBlox successfully raised $150,000 in just 4 days, illustrating the successful pull-off of her vision.

 Why was it so successful?
 It was for a cause many people were passionate about.
 The Science and Technology industry has a well-known problem of lacking females, which was a problem GoldieBlox wanted to solve.